This information describes your thoracentesis (THOR-ah-sen-TE-sis) procedure and what to do after your procedure.

 During Your Procedure

-Your oxygen level and heart rate may be monitored during the procedure.
 You may feel discomfort or pain in your shoulder.
-This is more likely towards the end of the procedure.
-If you have pain, tell your doctor.
+This is more likely towards the end of your procedure.
+If you feel pain, tell your doctor.
+They may give you pain medication to help you feel more comfortable.Back to top

 After Your Procedure